Manifestly/manifestly.github.io/source/2014-08-22-checklists-in-baseball.html.markdown

 > A major league team might have a checklist to use before acquiring any player in trade, for example – looking at recent reports and game logs to make sure he’s not injured, talking to a former coach or teammate to ensure there’s no character issues, etc. A well-designed blank scouting report is itself a checklist, a way of organizating information to also force the scout to answer the most important questions on each player.

 We agree!
-This could be part of an organizations more disciplined approach to data capture and analysis.
-Making hiring (drafting) mistakes is very costly to any organization.
+This could be part of an organization's more disciplined approach to data capture and analysis.
+We've known for a long time that hiring (drafting) mistakes are very costly to any organization.
 Anyone who has read or watched <a href="http://en.wikipedia.org/wiki/Moneyball">Moneyball</a> knows the importance of data in winning at the game of baseball.

+You can read Keith's full article on <a href="http://meadowparty.com/blog/2014/06/11/the-checklist-manifesto/">checklists and baseball here</a>.

 ***